-In a world which contains the 'internet of things' it is perhaps inevitable that a lot of business is conducted via the internet, either on websites or through email.
+In a world which contains the 'internet of things' it is perhaps inevitable that a lot of business is conducted via the internet either website or email.
 As such employers generally have in place email and internet policies to provide a framework for conduct and usage.